-- Last year, the program served nearly 500,000 households in the State of Michigan who were in need of assistance.
+- Last year, the program served over 441,000 households in the State of Michigan who were in need of assistance.

 - Each of these families represents a crisis and a need for energy assistance that can be met with no other federal program.

 - LIHEAP represents the best of government – it is a program that provides direct assistance to those with demonstrable need and incurs low costs for administration.

 - Energy is a life-critical resource.

 - LIHEAP also is a highly effective program that helps to preserve the dignity of those living in poverty and assure access to basic energy resources for all Americans.

 - Please continue to support LIHEAP by contacting your congressperson HERE and protect the Michigan families that rely on this program for energy assistance.